 This New Year market (Neujahrsmarkt) follows on directly from the Christmas market.

-Not all booths may survive the change; those that don’t were covered (last time I visited) by a uniform screen wishing you a Happy New Year in various languages.
+Not all booths survive the change; those that don’t are covered by a uniform screen wishing you a Happy New Year in various languages.

-Despite the possibility of fewer stands, the variety and quality still creates the flair of a top-notch arts and crafts market, where the transition from Christmas to New Year is near seamless.
+Despite fewer stands, the variety and quality still creates the flair of a top-notch arts and crafts market, where the transition from Christmas to New Year is near seamless.

-And, of course, the market offers much more than just New Year motifs.
+And, of course, the market offers much more than just New Year symbols.

-I spotted booths full of handmade ceramics, delicate glass decorations, wooden toys echoing bygone days, specialist schnapps and liqueurs, mustards and organic honey, baroque-style decorations, regency-style writing materials…the list goes on.
+On my last visit, I spotted booths full of handmade ceramics, delicate glass decorations, wooden toys echoing bygone days, honey, regency-style writing materials, beeswax candles and much more…the list goes on.

-And, of course, there were the ubiquitous snow globes, strong on Viennese motifs such as cityscapes and cakes.
-Incidentally, you could also buy miniature versions of Gugelhupf cakes, wrapped in transparent gift foil.
+And, of course, you had the ubiquitous snow globes, strong on Viennese motifs such as cityscapes and cakes.

 Which brings me to the food side of the market.

-Dotted among the usual baked potatoes, punch, soup in bread rolls, and Kaiserschmarrn, I found numerous regional specialties, such as stuffed potato dumplings, slices of dark bread topped with black pudding and onion, and Bauerngröstl (fried potatoes and chopped meat).
+Dotted among the usual baked potatoes, punch, soup in bread rolls, and similar, I found numerous regional specialties, such as sweet dumplings, slices of dark bread topped with black pudding and onion, and Bauerngröstl (fried potatoes and chopped meat).

-Even the standard Leberkäse had a certain panache, with the meatloaf coming in wild boar, chilli, Emmentaler and Mangalitza flavours (the latter is an old pig variety).
+Even the standard Leberkäse had a certain panache, with the meatloaf also coming in chilli and Emmentaler flavours.

-And if all the above sounds rather meat heavy, I spotted vegan goulash, vegetarian Gröstl, and vegetarian stew, for example.
+And if all the above sounds rather meat heavy, I spotted vegan goulash, vegetarian Gröstl, and lentil dumplings, for example.

 All-in-all, then, probably the city’s best New Year market experience.